Top 20 mistakes to avoid while traveling in Croatia

 Trying a couple of local specialties is a must when traveling to any country, but if you eat out all the time while traveling in Croatia, it will quickly add up.

 To skip extra expenses, buy groceries and cook your meals at home.
-This is very easy because Croatia has many Airbnb-style accommodations with full-blown kitchens where you can cook your meal and avoid going out to restaurants three times a day.
+This is very easy because Croatia has many Airbnb-style accommodations with kitchens where you can cook your meal and avoid going out to restaurants three times a day.

-Avoid these high-traffic areas and try to research local places away from the main drag where most tourists don’t go.
-It is not uncommon to pay over 100 kunas ($10 USD) for a simple meal at many restaurants in Old Town Dubrovnik, for example, while more local places charge about 30-70 kuna for the same or similar entree.
+It is not uncommon to pay over 100 kunas ($10 USD) for a simple meal at many restaurants in Old Town Dubrovnik, while more local places charge about 30-70 kuna for the same or similar entree.

 13. Not researching hotels